-A subsidiary program for youth / young adults who are placed in their apartment or shared apartment and under the care and supervision of the Department of Child Services.
-Youth / young adults participating in the program receive a monthly stipend.
+Direct Financial Assistance is a subsidiary program for youth and young adults who are placed in their apartments or shared apartments and under the care and supervision of the Department of Child Services.
+Youth and young adults participating in the program receive a monthly stipend.
 The OYCM must approve youth participation, and the youth must sign a direct financial assistance agreement.